JAForbes/crescent/README.md

 A convenient API for a simple JSON store.
 Includes basic security roles.
 Useful for setting up persistence for simple, non-concurrent apps.

+This is an early alpha build v0.00.
+Do not use this in production.

 Installation
 ------------